will-2012/wrapper-evm/README.md

 ## Overview

 `alloy-evm` is an abstraction layer on top of [revm](https://github.com/bluealloy/revm) providing common implementations of EVMs.
-Currently, alloy-evm is only used in Reth but is designed to be consumed by any project that needs to execute transactions or blocks on EVM compatible chains.
+Currently, alloy-evm is only used in Reth but is designed to be consumed by any project that needs to execute/trace transactions or blocks on EVM compatible chains.

 #### License